 - May be used with young adults up to age 24.

 - Delivery without using the Dibble provided PowerPoints and all participant materials, such as the workbooks and in the case of Love Notes, the Colors Personality Inventory.

-- Delivery by a facilitator who has not attended a Dibble Certified.
+- Delivery by a facilitator who has not been trained by a Dibble Certified Trainer.